Find a spider by...

 immature female specimen placed on the Flickriver website by Volker Framenau.
 Present evidence indicates

-that it is best to state that the spider shown on this page is probably part of the Hoggicosa bicolor group, this implying
+that it is best to state that the spider shown on this page is probably part of the Hoggicosa bicolor group but could perhaps be the 'undescribed grey wolf

 Spider(s) with a very similar appearance: Some other Hoggicosa species.